| |

 The Elechomes Humidifier is a large humidifier with sleep mode have a large water tank capacity, providing up to 40 hours of continuous mist.

-It also has a built-in sensor that automatically adjusts the mist output to maintain optimal humidity levels for your indoor plants.
+It also has a built-in sensor that automatically adjusts the cool mist output to maintain optimal humidity levels for your indoor plants.

 The Elechomes Humidifier is perfect for large rooms and spaces, as it can humidify up to 750 sq ft.